-a.
+- 572 a.
 Narrative written on the fillable form.
-The narrative shall address the significance and impact of service identified on the PDS.
-Within their narratives, candidates must disclose and describe whenever activities include reassigned time or compensation, including details about the expectations or goals of the service activity.
+The narrative shall address the significance and impact of 573 service identified on the PDS.
+Within their narratives, candidates must disclose and describe whenever 574 activities include reassigned time or compensation, including details about the expectations or goals of 575 the service activity. - b.

-576 b.
 Professional Data Sheet.
-The PDS must address dates of service, offices held, objectives of activity,

-6.1 degree of participation, concrete contributions, and responsibilities.
-In the case of student mentoring or advising, the PDS should include the nature and extent of the work, and the number of students of memos or policies), and describe outcomes or impact of the work.
-If the candidate chooses to discuss student mentoring or advising as service, that could be described in terms of its goals, aims, or
+The PDS must address dates of service, offices held, objectives of activity, degree of participation, concrete contributions, and responsibilities.
+In the case of student mentoring or advising, the PDS should include the nature and extent of the work, and the number of students impacted.